 Personal papers of past fellows from the 16th century to the 20th century provide glimpses into the personal lives and social concerns of many distinguished physicians.

-The catalogue for the archives, manuscripts and personal papers is available via Discovery, hosted by the National Archives website, where you can search the RCP archives, along with the collections of many other organisations.
+The catalogue for the archives, manuscripts and personal papers is also available via Discovery, hosted by the National Archives website, where you can search the collections of many other organisations.

 The RCP has had a library since its foundation in 1518.
 It was set up by William Harvey and we still have a few precious items which survived the Great Fire of London in 1666.
 Since then the library has grown continually, and incorporates a wide range of subjects not restricted to medical works.
 This reflects the collecting habits of earlier RCP fellows and the need to provide the broad educational base considered suitable for physicians: